GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/6-Chatbot-Frontend.md

    ```
    npm run dev
    ```

+3. Take your time and have a look at these files:
+   - `apps\chatbot\scr\api.index.ts` points to backend api
+   - `apps\chatbot\scr\pages\chat\Chat.tsx` manages chat conversations
+   - `apps\chatbot\scr\components\Answer\Answer.tsx` manages chat response

-3. Navigating to local URL in the browser accesses the front-end application.
+4. Navigating to local URL in the browser accesses the front-end application.
 Through this front-end application User Interface, questions can be submitted to the Azure OpenAI model about the Bike Store company data, then it will generate responses accordingly.

    ![Front-end Web Application User Interface](images/2024-01-17-12-42-59.png)